 Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
-Some will be ready to start therapeutic work after just a few days.
-Other times, it takes longer for the body to process the left-over substances.
-Clinic staff understand this.
+Depending on usage levels, many will be able to progress to the next stage of treatment after just a few days.
+Sometimes, detox will last much longer.
+This level of variance between individuals is very normal.

 - Can you send me an example of what the daily schedule is like, in the clinic?

 - Is it possible to arrange a pre-admission visit, to look around?
 Is there any charge attached?